Trade Stock Indices

 The S & P 500 Chart

-Official Stock Indices Symbol - US:IND
+Official Stock Index Symbol - US:IND

 As a trader wanting to trade this stock index, be prepared for wider price swing & a little more volatility.

 As a trader you want to be biased & keep buying as the index moves upward.
 When America economy is doing well (most of the times it is doing well) this upward trend is more than likely to be ruling.
-A good stock index trade strategy would be to buy the dips.
+A good stock index trade strategy would be to buy the market dips.

 During Economic Slow-Down and Recession

-Therefore, during these times, market trends are likely to be moving downward & as a trader you should also adjust your trading strategy accordingly to fit the prevailing downwards trends of the stock market index that you are trading.
+Therefore, during these times, market trends are much more likely to be moving downward & as a trader you should also adjust your trading strategy accordingly to fit the prevailing downwards trends of the stock market index that you are trading.

 Contracts and Specs